 - Benchmarking - Looking at what is happening in the local market with competitor hotels can also provide powerful information to help improve the guest journey.
 What are the guests of other hotels saying about the experience there, and what are other hotels claiming about their own reputation?
 Read online reviews of competitors, because to stay ahead of the field you need to know what the rest of the field is doing.
 Regular benchmarking against the services and offerings of other hotels provides valuable feedback.

 - Analysis - Bundling these strategies together results in a wealth of information about how well a hotel is doing in the market.
 But to be of value that information must be analysed in a regular, logical way.
 Hotel managers should personally take responsibility for analysing the data, or appoint a trusted member of staff to do so.
 It’s then possible to draw up internal scorecards for all the key areas of the hotel, and how well they performed in a given period.
 In that way the hotelier is now giving feedback about the feedback to hotel staff, and setting goals for improvement.
-Analysis of feedback also gives the opportunity to congratulate the performance of individual members of staff, or departments.
+Analysis of feedback also allows congratulating the performance of individual members of staff, or departments.

 Recommended guest feedback tools